 The minimum required time for lunch is 21 minutes.
 Any lunch taken under one half hour will be automatically rounded to 30 minutes.
 Any time over 30 minutes will be recorded as your actual lunch taken.
-Examples: A 20 minute actual lunch time will be recorded as 30 minutes; a 33 minute actual lunch time will be recorded as 33 minutes; a 38 minute actual lunch time will be recorded as 38 minutes.
+Examples: A 20 minute actual lunch time will be recorded as 30 minutes; a 38 minute actual lunch time will be recorded as 38 minutes.